-- 1. Evidence of reaching public health officials and organizations about HRSA programs, initiatives, and resources through a variety of media - 2.
-Evidence that public health officials and organizations learned, used, and/or shared information on HRSA programs, initiatives, and resources
+- 1. Evidence of reaching health care payment and financing officials about HRSA programs, initiatives, and resources through a variety of media - 2.
+Evidence that health care payment and financing officials learned, used, and/or shared information on HRSA programs, initiatives, and resources